Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 For example, the 1960s view that social liberalism would succeed in achieving world peace was clearly misguided.
 To sum up what went wrong, the military adopted the values while (figuratively) painting rainbow flags on their bombs.
 With wars still rumbling in the 21st century, lost hope might have contributed to an abandonment of the liberal ideas that helped form those optimistic expectations.

 It should be noted that it is not the fault of liberalism or socialism that some individuals used these political philosophies to form unrealistic expectations about the future.
-Nevertheless, if liberalism doesn't succeed in one's lifetime, it could easily appear flawed.
+Regardless, if liberalism does not succeed in one's lifetime, it could easily appear flawed.

 4. Older People Are Wealthier